David Adams (gridiron football)

-David Delaney Adams (born June 24, 1964) is an American former professional football running back in the National Football League (NFL) for the Dallas Cowboys and Los Angeles Rams.
+David Delaney Adams (born June 24, 1964) is an American former professional football player who was a running back in the National Football League (NFL) for the Dallas Cowboys and Los Angeles Rams.
 He also was a member of the Hamilton Tiger-Cats in the Canadian Football League (CFL).
 He was selected by the Indianapolis Colts in the twelfth round (309th overall) of the 1987 NFL draft.
-He played college football at the University of Arizona.
+He played college football for the Arizona Wildcats.

 Early life

 Adams attended Sunnyside High School, where he played running back.
 As a junior, he led the state in yards per carry (12.6), yards per punt return (8.7) and yards per kickoff returns (38), while receiving All-state and All-city honors.

 As a senior, he led the city in rushing, while receiving All-state, All-city and player of the year honors (by the Tucson Citizen).
 He was honorable-mention All-American and played in the North/South All Star Game.
 During his high school career his teams had a 22–3 overall record.